 All candidates trained in the United States must have graduated from a CAPTE-accredited physical therapy program and have earned a master's degree to begin the program.
 There is no GRE requirement for acceptance into this program.

 The post-professional graduate committee will assess statistics, research, and computer competencies.
 If additional work is needed in one or more of the three areas, additional coursework at Loma Linda University may be required.

 Candidates from international programs must have their coursework evaluated by an international evaluation service.
+The Post Professional Physical Therapy program does not accept IELTS.
 Candidates must have equivalent level of physical therapy education to US programs with final determination of equivalency and admission made by the post-professional graduate committee.
 A TOEFL score of 80 internet based (230 computer generated) is required for applicants whose first language is not English.

 Students are required to have an iPad for the courses in the orthopaedic and neurology tracks as well as for testing activities in all courses.
 It is highly recommended that students have access to a personal computer (minimum: 800 MHz multimedia) with Internet access (minimum: 56 kbps [connected at 44+ kbps]).
 A $65 technology fee is charged in year one and two.

 To graduate from the PPDPT program (prior bachelor's) an individual must successfully complete 66 quarter units post-baccalaureate.
 A minimum of 45 quarter units must be completed in the PPDPT (prior Master's) program at Loma Linda University.